 DHUM 5000: Introduction to Digital Humanities: Movements, Methods, and Tools

-At least one of the three courses applying to the certificate must be outside of the student's home department or program.
+At least one of the three courses applying to the certificate must be outside the student's home department or program.

 Procedures